Our Mission and Activities

 The Hemingway Western Studies Center supports research and events leading to an understanding of the American West.

 Since 2011, primary activities for the western studies center include bringing speakers to Boise, supporting student research, and publishing books relating to Idaho and the Intermountain West.
 The Center cosponsored the Thomas Wolfe Society meeting in Boise in May 2013, on the theme of “Thomas Wolfe in the West.”
-A major current initiative of the Center is development of Western Writers Online, a peer-reviewed, open-access journal of shorter public scholarship on the writers of the North American West.
-A partner site, Western Print Culture Online, has also begun development.
+In 2013-14 the Center launched Western Writers Online, a peer-reviewed, open-access journal of shorter public scholarship on the writers of the North American West.

 Historically, the center has housed an interdisciplinary book series, the Idaho Center for the Book, and the Idaho Film Collection.
 Under our current organization, the Idaho Center for the Book now lives in the Art Department under the leadership of Dr. Stephanie Bacon, and the Idaho Film Collection has moved to BSU’s interdisciplinary Cinema and Digital Media program, directed by Dr. Pete Lutze of the Communication Department.
 The Idaho Writers Archive at Albertsons Library is another project supported by the center.